intel-analytics/ipex-llm/docs/docs/APIGuide/Transformer.md

   * `targetKeys` keys that maps targets (each target should be a tensor)
   * `sampleKey` key to store sample

-Note that you may need to chain `MatToTensor` before `ImageFrameToSample`, since `ImageFrameToSample` requires all inputkeys map Tensor type
+Note that you may need to chain `MatToTensor` before `TensorsToSample`, since `TensorsToSample` requires all inputkeys map Tensor type

 **Scala example:**
 ```scala